rafaelbatistamarcilio/js-spa/README.md

 //my.component.js

-import {BaseComponent} from './path/to/base.component'
+import {BaseComponent} from './path/to/base.component' import temmplate from './path/to/my-component-template.html';

 export class MyComponent extends BaseComponent {

     constructor() {
-        super('my-component-template'); // pass the template name on the super constructor }
+        super(temmplate); // pass the template to super constructor }

     /** onInit is executed after template has been loaded */